kingkung2016/CMINet/README.md

   run `python test.py` <br>
   \# set '--test-root' to your test dataset folder <br>
   \# set '--ckpt' as the correct checkpoint <br>
 ****

+## Pretrained models
+  - The saliency maps can be approached in [Baidu Cloud](https://pan.baidu.com/s/1SXAC1DtgeuyQ_WxlyI9VeQ) (fetach code is moad).
+Note that the results provided in paper are the average values after several training times.
+****

 ## Saliency maps